hongshuochen/DefakeHop/README.md

 This is the official Python implementation of our work: "DefakeHop: A Light-Weight High-Performance Deepfake Detector" accepted at ICME 2021.

 State-of-the-art Deepfake detection methods are built upon deep neural networks.
 In this work, we proposed a non deep learning method to detect Deepfake videos which use the successive subspace learning (SSL) principle to extract features from various parts of face images.
-We also use feature distillation module to further extract concise representation of the fake and real faces.
+The features are also further distilled by our feature distillation module to derive concise representation of the fake and real faces.

 ![Framework](img/framework.png)